Norbert Michelisz: 2010-2017: World Touring Car Championship (WTCC)

 In 2012 he took his first win since the Race of Macau in 2010, and his first win with the BMW.
-He was victorious in Race 2 of Race of Hungary, in front of his home crowd.
+He was victorious in Race 2 of the Race of Hungary, in front of his home crowd.

-On 18 November 2012, after the last race (Macau) he won the Yokohama Trophy (Independent Championship) with Zengő Motorsport team, achieving the most significant victory in the history of Hungarian motor racing.
+On 18 November 2012, after the last race (Macau), Michelisz won the Yokohama Trophy (Independent Championship) with the Zengő Motorsport team, achieving the most significant victory in the history of Hungarian motor racing.

 Zengő Motorsport switched to Honda for 2013, Michelisz stayed with the Hungarian squad until the end of 2015 – he won twice during this time: in 2013, he took victory at Honda's home track, Suzuka Circuit, two years later, he was a winner again at the Hungaroring.

 On 13 January 2016, Honda announced Michelisz as factory driver alongside Rob Huff and Tiago Monteiro.
 The Himesháza-born driver was victorious in Japan for the second time; then he finished fourth in the standings.
 Next year, he became a championship protagonist, but got defeated by Cyan Racing's Thed Björk in a dramatic final weekend in Qatar.

 2018- : World Touring Car Cup

 After the 2017 season, WTCC became World Touring Car Cup following the merge with TCR International Series.
 On 30 January 2018, it was announced that Michelisz would join to BRC Racing Team's Hyundai team as Gabriele Tarquini's team-mate.
 His only win of the year was clinched at Slovakia Ring, he was fourth in the championship while helping Tarquini to become the first WTCR champion.

-In 2019, he continued his career with BRC and Hyundai.
-After a couple of races, he became a real challenger by taking five wins and 10 podium finishes during the season.
+In 2019, Michelisz continued his career with BRC and Hyundai.
+After a couple of races, he became a real challenger by taking five wins and ten podium finishes during the season.
 In a thrilling final at Sepang, he was crowned as champion after defeating Münnich Motorsport's and Honda's Esteban Guerrieri.